 After launch and as part of the ongoing operations, instrument validation is an important bridge between the science and instrument operations.
-The goal of the OCO-2 Validation effort is to tie the satellite data from OCO-2 to to surface based measurements of carbon dioxide made by National Oceanic and Atmospheric Agency (NOAA) and the World Meteorological Organization (WMO).
+The goal of the OCO-2 Validation effort is to tie the satellite data from OCO-2 to surface based measurements of carbon dioxide made by National Oceanic and Atmospheric Agency (NOAA) and the World Meteorological Organization (WMO).
 Having measurements that have been validated and documented is a way of providing confidence to data users that the satellite has been evaluated against independent data sets.

-In order to successfully successfully link the OCO-2 measurement to the surface observations of CO2, the OCO-2 team works in a step-wise fashion comparing observations to get to the WMO standard.
+In order to successfully link the OCO-2 measurement to the surface observations of CO2, the OCO-2 team works in a step-wise fashion comparing observations to get to the WMO standard.

-The final step of the process is done by comparing the data to aircraft and ballons because those measurements can be directly tied to the WMO standard.
-Most of the effort on OCO-2 validation involves step 1, comparison to the ground based TCCON data.
-Although, the team also supports efforts for getting data for step 2 at the TCCON sites.
+The final step of the process is done by comparing the data to aircraft and balloons because those measurements can be directly tied to the WMO standard.
+Most of the effort on OCO-2 validation involves step 1: comparison to the ground based TCCON data.
+The team also supports efforts for getting data for step 2 at the TCCON sites.

 What is TCCON?
 More information can be found at TCCON Web

 In fact, the core of the OCO-2 validation plan is based on obtaining TCCON data.
-The OCO-2 team works closely with the Principal Investigators (PI) of the respective TCCON stations and alert them to possible target observations a week ahead of time.
+The OCO-2 team works closely with the Principal Investigators (PI) of the respective TCCON stations and alerts them to possible target observations a week ahead of time.
 Then, the team alerts TCCON PIs about selected targets, 12-24 hours ahead of time.
 TCCON PIs keep their status updated on the TCCON wiki allowing that status to be factored into target decisions and to provide quick turnaround for TCCON data coincident with target observations.
-The OCO-2 project could not perform the necessary validation of its XCO2 data without the assistance from all the TCCON intvestigators and all the work they do to obtain and provide their excellent data set.
+The OCO-2 project could not perform the necessary validation of its XCO2 data without the assistance from all the TCCON investigators and all the work they do to obtain and provide their excellent data set.

 The Wunch et al., (2017) paper provides a comprehensive overview of the early efforts to validate the OCO-2 data.
 The results from that paper are summarized below.
 The effort will continue as long as OCO-2 is taking data.
 We continue to update our comparisons to the TCCON data and continue to learn new things from the work.
 Examples of more recent comparisons (January 2019) are shown in the figures below.